ffrixslee/gf-contrib/gfbook/Ex6/ex6.md

 the transfer functions bin2nat and nat2bin.
 Test your conversions by random-generating numbers and converting them back and forth.

+# Exercise 6-20
-# Exercise 6-20.
-Generate 100 random trees in the Food grammar and
-count the frequencies of This and That, to verify that the generator obeys the probabilities.
+Generate 100 random trees in the Food grammar and count the frequencies of This and That, to verify that the generator obeys the probabilities.

+> Yes, the generator obeys the probabilities.

 ```hs
 excuse me , is this expensive cheese with cheese with chocolate French ?